aramasethu/meeting-action-items-bot/README.md

 > - If you're an **individual developer**, you should use the **`us-west-2`** region.
 > - If you're an **enterprise on a trial with Recall.ai**, you should use the **`us-east-1`** region.

-### Create Zoom App Credentials

-Zoom App Credentials are used to authenticate the bot with Zoom.
-Recall.ai has a guide on how to set this up [here](https://docs.recall.ai/docs/set-up-zoom).

-### OpenAI Setup

-Sign up for an [OpenAI account](https://platform.openai.com/signup) and create an API key from the [API Keys](https://platform.openai.com/account/api-keys) page.

 ### Webhook Setup